ouster-lidar/ouster-ros/README.md

 corresponds to the second point cloud.

 ## Requirements
-This driver only supports Melodic and Noetic ROS distros.
+This package only supports **Melodic** and **Noetic** ROS distros.
+Please refer to ROS online documentation on how to setup ros on your machine before proceeding with the remainder of this guide.

 In addition to the base ROS installation, the following ROS packages are required:
 ```bash